Inference Architecture

 - Added to the LiteLLM configuration (model name, endpoint URL, metadata).

-- Deployed via the standard Docker Compose / deployment pipeline used for Exo and LM Studio.
+- Deployed via the standard Docker Compose / deployment pipeline used for LM Studio.

 Data security